 Determine if the Suspected Condition is ‘Active’ or ‘Resolved/Not Present’.

-Use the Crosswalk of available ICD10 Codes by clicking on the Suspected Condition or please email your Provider Engagement Coordinator for support.
+Use the Crosswalk of available ICD10 Codes by clicking on the Suspected Condition or please email your Provider Engagement Administrator for support.

 No, marking ‘Resolved/Not Present’ will not remove a condition from the agenda.
 We use a 3-year lookback for suspected & documented conditions using data we gather from CMS or the State, along with prescriptions and diagnostics that may have taken place.
 If a higher/lower acuity level was billed after they indicated ‘Resolved/Not Present’, that new condition category may show up this year.